-File No: LE.288 Responsible Executive Officer: Director Development Services Reporting Author: Manager Regulatory Services Disclosure of Interest: Nil
+File No: LE.288

+Reporting Author: Manager Regulatory Services

 To provide Annual Environmental Health Statistics for the Council's information.

 In April Environmental Health Officers focused inspections on Public Buildings checking to ensure safety mechanisms and procedures were in place to protect patrons of those premises.
 May will see the focus change again to Caravan Park inspections as part of the annual licensing program.